sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 .. note:: New versions of Rclone will use multiple streams for files that are larger than 200 MB, but dCache may not support that.
 Please use Rclone with ``--multi-thread-streams 1``.
 Rclone will then only use one stream per file, but it will still do 4 files in parallel when copying directories.

 .. note:: The default idle timeout in Rclone is 5 minutes.
-This may be too short for the checksum calculation phase when uploading large files.
-You can increase it with ``--timeout=120m``.
+This may be too short for the checksum calculation phase when uploading large files (>10GB).
+You can increase it with ``--timeout=240m``.

 The first time you use rclone, you need to make a profile with ``rclone config``.